 If you take a look at their website, you’ll see that there is still a lot more that BlackRapid has to offer, but I thought this would be a good cross section to take a look at.

 If you have any questions or would like to see any more, feel free to let me know.
 Also, if you’re an Arca-Swiss user, be sure to check out BlackRapid’s tripod plates.
 They’re very high quality and fully compatible with the BlackRapid system.
 The D-ring which attaches to the FastenR is also really large and the easiest to grip and tighten by hand of any that I’ve ever used, so you don’t have to always bust out a coin or screwdriver to tighten them.

 If you’re interested in any of these straps, please check out the links below.
-They’re affiliate links so while they won’t cost you anything extra, purchasing through these links will help to support and keep this blog and YouTube channel going.
+They're affiliate links so if you decide to make a purchase through one of these links I will receive a percentage of the sale, but it won’t cost you anything extra.

 BlackRapid Sport Breathe: https://geni.us/BRSport

 BlackRapid Backpack Breathe: https://geni.us/BRBackpack

 BlackRapid Double Breathe: https://geni.us/BRDouble